 You spent a lot of time creating your perfect bed.
 Thanks to a high-quality mattress, comfortable sheets, a cozy top blanket like a down comforter, and supportive pillows, you’re now sleeping on the perfect slumber oasis.
-If you don’t take care of these products, though, they won’t stay this way for long.
+As discussed in our luxury linens washing and care article, if you don’t take care of these products, though, they won’t stay this way for long.
 Yes, just like your car occasionally needs an oil change and your floors need to be mopped, your bedding needs a little TLC from time to time as well!

 How to Wash Bed Pillows

 Wait- can you wash bed pillows?
 Yes!
 Not only can you wash your pillows, you really should.
 Even with a pillow case, your pillow eventually gets, well- dirty.
 Most people do not realize that their pillows can harbor lots of gross things that build up over time, including oils, saliva, sweat, bacteria, mold, and even fungi.
 These things can break down the fill in your pillows, causing them to lose the ability to give the support your head and neck need.
 Thankfully, washing bed pillows isn't difficult at all!
 If your pillow has a wet stain that you’re trying to remove, immediately spot treat it with a stain cleaner that targets the type of stain before popping it into the wash.
 Otherwise, your pillow can go right in the washing machine.
 If your washing machine is large enough, wash two pillows at a time.
 Placing one on each side of the machine will help balance the load, allowing the water and detergent to circulate more effectively and keeping it from spinning off its axis.

 A quick note about memory foam or latex pillows: These can’t be washed because they’re not supposed to be soaking wet.
 Your best bet is to spot treat any stains, preferably as they happen.
 In order to avoid the need for a deep clean, use a pillow protector to extend its life.